#94 TRENDING IN Politics 🔥

 What is DeepSeek?

 DeepSeek is a Chinese A.I. powered chat bot similar to ChatGPT.
-Its first version was released in November 2023, but its latest version which came out on January 20th (DeepSeek-R1), caused the application to skyrocket from obscurity to number one in the Apple Store.
+Its first version was released in November 2023, but the latest version which came out on January 20th (DeepSeek-R1), caused the application to skyrocket from obscurity to number one in the Apple Store.

 To the surprise of many, DeepSeek was able to accomplish such a feat despite its lowered production costs compared to ChatGPT, and other large A.I. focused companies.